apache/arrow/docs/source/developers/continuous_integration/overview.rst

 Instead of thinking about Arrow CI in terms of files and folders, it may be conceptually simpler to instead divide it into 2 main categories:

-* CI jobs which are triggered based on specific actions (pull requests opened, pull requests merged, etc)
+* CI jobs which are triggered based on specific actions on GitHub (pull requests opened, pull requests merged, etc)
-* Builds which are manually triggered on a nightly basis
+* Builds which are manually triggered on a nightly basis or via Archery

-Action-triggered builds
+GitHub Actions builds
 -----------------------

 The `.yml` files in `.github/worflows` are workflow templates which are run on GitHub in response to specific actions.
 The majority of workflows in this directory are Arrow implementation-specific and are run when changes are made which affect code relevant to that language's implementation, but other workflows worth noting are: